The Last Jedi

 To boil it down to a single microcosm… it’s obvious that they simply really hated the fact that the character who ends up in charge of the Rebel Alliance was a woman with purple hair.

-The funniest part about a lot of the shit these “fans” complain about, like how the Empire is able to track the Rebels through lightspeed, or the idea that the jump to hyperspace might be weaponized?
-They’re all the resulting fruits of seeds that were previously laid in some of the other shows and movies, like Rogue One, for instance.
+The funniest part about a lot of the shit these “fans” still complain about, like how the Empire is able to track the Rebels through lightspeed, or the idea that the jump to hyperspace might be weaponized?
+They’re all the resulting fruits of seeds that were laid in some of the other shows and movies, like Rogue One, for instance.
 I guess they weren’t paying attention?

 Some fans, right?